lexicon-labs/lexicon-demo/README.md

 ## Disclaimer

 This is a hackathon demo project and is not intended for production use.
-Use at your own risk..
+Use at your own risk.